 The Charlotte York Bride

 Those who firmly believe in true love and dream of one day having the most romantic wedding ever definitely relate most to Charlotte York Goldenblatt.
-She ends up with the love of her life—after a failed first marriage—and wore an ethereal dress for the happy occassion.
-We picked this pink Elizabeth Taylor-inspired look for the rehearsal dinner and the prettiest “something blue” for the day after brunch.
+She ends up with the love of her life—after a failed first marriage—and wore an ethereal dress for the happy occasion.
+We picked this pink Elizabeth Taylor-inspired outfit for the rehearsal dinner and the prettiest “something blue” for the day after brunch.

 The Rehearsal Dinner